How can anyone in the United States think that bats are scary?

 The Southwestern Myotis is always found close to water because of their high protein diet and water loss rates.

-This bat consumes massive amounts of insects nightly, beneficial to humans and controlling many pest populations.
+This bat consumes massive amounts of insects nightly, which is beneficial to humans by helping to control many pest populations.
 Moths are their favorite food!

 Do you need additional help identifying bats in the United States?